 Examples of sexual harassment that violate our policies include unwelcome or uninvited sexual advances, requests for sexual favors, suggestive remarks, touching or physical contact, flirting, comments about any individual's body, questions of a personal or sexual nature, staring, encroaching into someone's personal space; comments or questions about someone's personal life, sexually related jokes, comments or wise-cracks, stalking, attempts to initiate a personal relationship, displays or circulation of sexually suggestive or offensive graphics, pictures or other materials; invitations to meals, requests for dates, etc., and other words or actions.
-Our policies prohibit harassment

-- regardless of whether the words or conduct are directed at the same sex or the opposite sex as the person engaging in the conduct or comments.
-For reporting violations of this policy, see Section III, D, paragraph 2-3 below. - 3.
-Other Kinds of Prohibited Harassment.
-HACU also strictly prohibits and will not tolerate any kind of comments, statements, innuendoes, slurs, nicknames, derogatory comments, "jokes," pranks, circulation or posting of pictures or other materials, or other verbal or physical conduct that are/is in any manner related to sex, pregnancy, race, ethnic or national origin, religion, color, citizenship, culture, gender, sexual stereotyping, genetic information, marital status, veteran status, status or service in the uniformed services, sexual orientation or preference, age, disability, and/or any other factor protected by law. - 4.
-Inappropriate Behavior.
+Our policies prohibit harassment regardless of whether the words or conduct are directed at the same sex or the opposite sex as the person engaging in the conduct or comments.
+For reporting violations of this policy, see Section III, D, paragraph 2-3 below.

+2. Other Kinds of Prohibited Harassment.
+HACU also strictly prohibits and will not tolerate any kind of comments, statements, innuendoes, slurs, nicknames, derogatory comments, "jokes," pranks, circulation or posting of pictures or other materials, or other verbal or physical conduct that are/is in any manner related to sex, pregnancy, race, ethnic or national origin, religion, color, citizenship, culture, gender, sexual stereotyping, genetic information, marital status, veteran status, status or service in the uniformed services, sexual orientation or preference, age, disability, and/or any other factor protected by law.
+For reporting violations of this policy, see Section III, D, paragraph 2-

+- 3. Inappropriate Behavior.
 HACU also strictly prohibits any comments or conduct that is insulting, disrespectful, bothersome, offensive, annoying or degrading, even though the words or conduct may not constitute "sexual harassment" or other prohibited harassment.
-Examples of inappropriate behavior include violating someone's privacy with personal questions or conduct, rudeness, yelling, ridiculing individuals, disclosing personal information, unprofessional behavior, intimidation, disrespectful behavior, name-calling, using inappropriate nicknames or descriptions to refer to persons, annoying others with teasing, practical "jokes," mischief, or other behavior. - 5.
+Examples of inappropriate behavior include violating someone's privacy with personal questions or conduct, rudeness, yelling, ridiculing individuals, disclosing personal information, unprofessional behavior, intimidation, disrespectful behavior, name-calling, using inappropriate nicknames or descriptions to refer to persons, annoying others with teasing, practical "jokes," mischief, or other behavior.
+For reporting violations of this policy, see Section III, D, paragraph 2-3. - 4.
 Discrimination is Prohibited.
-HACU also strictly prohibits any kind of unlawful employment discrimination that is related to national origin, citizenship, age, ethnicity, disability, race, sexual stereotyping, genetic information, marital status, gender, sexual preference or orientation, uniformed services activities or status, veteran status, pregnancy, color, religion, or any other factor protected by law. - 6.
+HACU also strictly prohibits any kind of unlawful employment discrimination that is related to national origin, citizenship, age, ethnicity, disability, race, sexual stereotyping, genetic information, marital status, gender, sexual preference or orientation, uniformed services activities or status, veteran status, pregnancy, color, religion, or any other factor protected by law.
+For reporting violations of this policy, see Section III, D, paragraph 2-3. - 5.
 Retaliation is Prohibited.
-HACU also strictly prohibits any unlawful retaliation against anyone who has reported any violation of our policies, made any objection to any discriminatory or retaliatory act, or participated in any investigation (regardless of whether as a witness, provider of information, complainant, or otherwise). - 7.
+HACU also strictly prohibits any unlawful retaliation against anyone who has reported any violation of our policies, made any objection to any discriminatory or retaliatory act, or participated in any investigation (regardless of whether as a witness, provider of information, complainant, or otherwise).
+For reporting violations of this policy, see Section III, D, paragraph 2-3. - 6.
 Policies Cover All Forms of Communication.
 The prohibitions in these policies apply to all forms of communication and interaction, including, but not limited to, internet usage, screen savers, downloaded materials, e-mails, facsimiles, texts, phone calls, mail, and personal interaction.